 The name Kaikoura, I’m told, is said to have originated from the Maori words ‘kai’ meaning food and ‘koura’ meaning crayfish.
 Implying a place where you eat crayfish.
 So we did exactly that!

 Our first night in Kaikoura, we dined at a cozy seafood restaurant, along the main street.
 Hubby, quite the foodie, ordered the legendary crayfish and relished his first experience of the local delicacy.

-Kaikoura has a long and colorful history as a whaling town until commercial whaling ended in New Zealand in the mid-60s.
+Kaikoura has a long history as a whaling town, until commercial whaling ended in New Zealand in the mid-60s.
 Whale watching began in Kaikoura in 1987 and today, it is one of the best places in the world to watch the sperm whale and other marine mammals in their natural habitat.

 More on our thrilling whale watch experience in my post, Meet Moby Dick in Kaikoura, NZ.

 Read Hangi’ing out in Rotorua, NZ for more on our culinary journey across New Zealand.